samearusuosita/weather-App/README.md

 First create react App

-then clone the src folder, or replace the folder with this one. then you can run npm to start the project.
+Then clone the src folder, or replace the folder with this one, then run npm to start the project.

-I have also included my API key fro testing purpose.
+I have also included my API key for testing purpose.